kiddstechnical/ALLIS-Artificial-Learning-and-Location-Intelligence-System/formal-verification/authorized-adoption/FORMAL_MODEL.md

 if and only if the bounded authorized-package validation returns successfully.

+The NBB therefore acts as an admission boundary.

+It does not treat package arrival as permission to publish work.

 ---

-## 17. Authorized spool publication
+## 19. Authorized spool publication

 Define: